-- 3.10.1 A request by a Councillor for a leave of absence for not attending a meeting will be recorded in the minutes. - 3.10.2 Where a Councillor is absent from a meeting without an approved leave of absence or submitted apology, the Councillor will not be listed in the apologies section of the meeting minute.
+- 3.10.1 A request by a Councillor for a leave of absence for not attending a meeting will be recorded in the minutes. - 3.10.2 Where a Councillor is absent from a meeting without an approved leave of absence or submitted apology (for unplanned non-attendance), the Councillor will not be listed in the apologies section of the meeting minute.